Ar-Ess/RPG_Enemy_IA/README.md

 We can suppose our player's health is 40/50 HP.
 We can suppose our enemy's health is 79/90 HP.

-We can divide the actual health of each entity and create a brain structure which actitude is the following one:
+We can divide the actual health of each entity and create a brain structure which attitude is the following one:
- - When enemy's health is lower than player's health, turn to defensive mode.
+ - When the enemy's health is lower than the player's health, turn to defensive mode.
- - When enemy's health is higher than player's health, turn to tryhard mode.
+ - When the enemy's health is higher than the player's health, turn to tryhard mode.

 We can do that with this formula: